samchillcott/gatsby-starter-dev-portfolio/README.md

 - Use icons in the "Tech used" part of the description.
 - Active page indication.
 - Enlarge gifs on click.
+- Use tooltips instead of title text for tech icon descriptions.
 - Add some interesting micro interactions.
 - Accessibility test and revamp.
 - Performance test and tweaks.